Kamakshi-weby/Longlost/README.md

     <h2>Latest Blogs</h2>
     <div class="blog-entry">
       <h3> Blog 1♥️ (</h3>
-      <p>Its been a rough day and while blaming god for everything that's happening in my life I realised what the actual proble was and so here I'm discussing about THE REAL PROBLEM.
+      <p>Its been a rough day and while blaming god for everything that's happening in my life I realised what the actual problem was and so here I'm discussing about THE REAL PROBLEM.

 There's nothing more important to me than to be...
 to live...to feel